When is Flesh and Blood on TV? Who’s in the cast and what’s it about?

 Everything you need to know about the new drama starring Imelda Staunton and Russell Tovey

-Flesh and Blood is a brand new four-part drama coming to ITV starring Imelda Staunton and Russell Tovey.
+Flesh and Blood is a brand new four-part drama on ITV starring Imelda Staunton and Russell Tovey.

 Set on the Sussex coast, the series will delve into a modern family as it spirals towards a tragedy and possible crime.